johanlahti/azgs-leaflet/README.md

 ### L.GeoJSON.WFS

 Extension of the original WFS class developed within the azgs-packaged.
 This is a branch of the entire package but only the WFS layer is modified.

 - Purpose: A WFS-layer that works with all geometry types and WFS vendors.
+Additional functionality added for smart adding of features by not adding features that already exists (requires specifying a uniqueKey in options).
 - Usage Example:
 ```
 var geojsonWfsLayer = new L.GeoJSON.WFS("http://geoserver.smap.se/geoserver/wfs", {